Recovery Doctrine: chain-of-custody · verifiable on-chain trail · regulator-ready packets verification chain: Etherscan · SlowMist · CertiK

 • Final off-ramp at a centralised exchange — the compliance counterparty named in the recovery filing.

-• Simple Trade Cryptos off-ramps consistently to centralised exchanges — Coinbase, Kraken, and Gemini appear less often than the offshore venues; the casefile names the actual endpoint.
+• Gfacapital off-ramps consistently to centralised exchanges — Coinbase, Kraken, and Gemini appear less often than the offshore venues; the casefile names the actual endpoint.

-• The Simple Trade Cryptos off-ramp address is matched to known compliance feeds — the Professor’s standing dataset plus chain-analytics references.
+• The Gfacapital off-ramp address is matched to known compliance feeds — the Professor’s standing dataset plus chain-analytics references.

-• Compliance leverage is applied at the named counterparty for Simple Trade Cryptos — the packet meets the off-ramp’s published compliance standard.
+• Compliance leverage is applied at the named counterparty for Gfacapital — the packet meets the off-ramp’s published compliance standard.

-• When the Simple Trade Cryptos off-ramp does not respond, escalation runs through IC3 (for US claimants), state AG, and (above a dollar threshold) civil-discovery overlay.
+• When the Gfacapital off-ramp does not respond, escalation runs through IC3 (for US claimants), state AG, and (above a dollar threshold) civil-discovery overlay.

 Open a free consultation